bestteadahan/seo_detector/README.md

 5. Detect if a HTML have more than one \<h1> tag

 ### 5. Custom Your Rule
-Please create `seorule_conf.json` in your project's root.
+Please create a JSON file named `myrules.json` in your project root.
 Format:
 + Json array
 + Each element defines a SEO detect rule.